suleimansadiq/BaB-PoNN/README.md

 Stop after visiting N BaB nodes.

 --idlelimit <S>
-Stop if no improvement in bounds occurs for S seconds.
+Stop if no meaningful improvement in the bound for S seconds.

 --idle-eps <eps>
-Small epsilon for deciding whether an improvement is significant.
+Threshold for what counts as a meaningful improvement.

 --greedy
-Enable greedy warm-start with both byte-level and bit-level strategies.
+Enable both greedy byte-level and bit-level warm starts.

---greedy-byte
-Only greedy byte-level warm start.

---greedy-bit
+--greedy-byte / --greedy-bit
-Only greedy bit-level warm start.
+Enable only the corresponding greedy strategy.

 --no-greedy, --no-greedy-byte, --no-greedy-bit
-Disable the corresponding greedy modes.
+Disable the corresponding greedy mode(s).

 --verbose <1|2|3>
-Verbosity level:

-1: info

-2: debug

-3: trace
+Logging verbosity (info / debug / trace).

 --progress <N>
-Periodic progress logging every N nodes (if implemented in the driver).
+Periodic progress reporting (if used in your driver).

 --rank-fast
-Use a fast influence-based ranking routine for candidate pixels.
+Use fast influence-based ranking.

 --roi-heur <H> or --roi-heur <HxW>
-Automatically choose an H×W block with largest influence as the region of interest.
+Automatically choose an H×W ROI block with largest influence.

 --no-root-bound
-Disable the initial root-bound UNSAT check (forces full BaB exploration).
+Skip the initial root UNSAT bound, forcing full BaB exploration.

 7. Driver Scripts (Batch / Parallel Verification)

-Each architecture folder contains a driver/ directory, with scripts such as:
+Each architecture folder contains a driver/ directory with scripts such as:

 run_local_robustness_mlp.sh